vacp2p/rfc/specs/waku/v2/waku-message.md

 Since Waku v2 is using libp2p PubSub, some of these fields can be dropped.
 The previous `topic` field corresponds to `contentTopic`.
 The previous `data` field corresponds to the `payload` field.

+# Security Consideration

+In Waku, the confidentiality, integrity, and authenticity of the data must be addressed at the `WakuMessage` level.
+That is, the `payload` shall be encrypted or signed properly to meet the application-specific privacy needs.

 # Changelog